 4. Grant’s Gorgeous Great Dane Puppies – Street, Maryland

 Although this breeder is not located in Pennsylvania, we thought that Grant’s Gorgeous Great Danes deserved an honorable mention for this list!
 This small business was founded in 2015 and takes great pride in its puppies.
-They are raised in the home with family and their parents, so your pup is sure to come pre-spoiled with attention and love.
+Dogs are raised in the home with family and their parents, so your pup is sure to come pre-spoiled with attention and love.
 With over 50 star studded reviews on Google from happy puppy owners, we can’t imagine a better place to get your puppy from.
 Here’s one of our favorite reviews:

 “I researched a lot of breeders, and chose Grant’s.
 I 100% made the correct choice.
 Tish was compassionate, caring, and helpful throughout the entire process.
 She loves all of her puppies and takes excellent care of them.
 Cleanliness, socialization, and desensitization are all on her priority list!” -KT.